Mandatory Health Requirements

-All full time students need to complete the Health History form included in the College's admission packet.
-All students enrolled in six credit hours or more, born after January 1, 1957 need to complete the Health History and Immunization Section.
-Athletes, international students and students enrolled in medically related curriculums (Nursing, Physical Therapist Assistant, Dental Hygiene, and Early Childhood) must complete the physical exam section also.
+All full time students need to complete the Health History and physical exam form found on the Health Center’s forms page or at http://www.canton.edu/health_center/forms.html All students enrolled in six credit hours or more and born after January 1, 1957, need to complete the Health History and Immunization Section.
+International students and students enrolled in medically related curriculums (Nursing, Physical Therapist Assistant, Dental Hygiene, and Early Childhood) must complete the physical exam section.

 To download the form go to Health Center Forms.